fxkuehl/keyboard/layout.md

 | Run length    |   1.76 | 1.46    |
 | Times found   |      2 |         |

-It all ends in tears.
-(Sorry, I had to.)

 I included this one as another example of not having "the" as a fast 3-gram, which makes it similar to REAT.
-The right hand looks similar to SINC, EAHT and REAT.
+The right hand looks similar to SINC and REAT.
+Consequently, the hand balance is also very close to those layouts.

 The fast 3-gram score is slightly lower than REAT.
 The major compromise seems to be the lower key heatmap score and the bigger number of slow bigrams.

 The total finger travel distance is one of the lowest seen among all solutions.
 However, it is unevenly distributed with more travel for the right index finger.

+## Common patterns

+The bad bigram metrics seem to favour certain combination of letters on the same finger that reoccur in most solutions.
+These are groups of letters which do not form common bigrams in the English language.
+The two most prominent ones are U-I-Y and A-O.

+The index fingers have to handle 6 keys each.
+There is pressure to place less common symbols there which also do not form common bigrams.
+Sometimes this is achieved by placing punctuation symbols on an index finger.
+This can be seen for example in NEOI where U-I-Y is combine with X and two punctuations on the left index finder.
+NEOI is atypical in the sense that most other layouts place consonants on the index fingers.
+NEOI is special because it has all vowels in the same hand.

+Layout's which do not place all vowels in the same hand typically move "E" to the other hand, which is both very common, and is involved in many bigrams.
+The other common split observed is E-A-O in one hand, and I-U-Y in the other.

 ## Statistics